 The percentage of people claiming ESA/incapacity benefits is slightly lower in High Peak than in the East Midlands or country as a whole.
+It is largely unchanged since the last AMR.

 Contextual Indicator 5- Gross weekly pay for full time workers